Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/Object Detection results save on SD Card.rst

 2. SaveAsMP4File

-To save as JPEG files, open one of the Object Detection examples in "File" -> "Examples" -> "AmebaNN" -> "ObjectDetectionSaveSDCard" -> "SaveAsJPEG".
+To save as JPEG files, open one of the Object Detection examples in :guilabel:`File -> Examples -> AmebaNN -> ObjectDetectionSaveSDCard -> SaveAsJPEG`

 |image01|

 To save as MP4 files,
-Open one of the Object Detection examples in "File" -> "Examples" -> "AmebaNN" -> "ObjectDetectionSaveSDCard" -> "SaveAsMP4File".
+Open one of the Object Detection examples in :guilabel:`File -> Examples -> AmebaNN -> ObjectDetectionSaveSDCard -> SaveAsMP4File`

 |image02|